Coherent sheaves on the stack of Langlands parameters

 which we now describe more explicitly.
 Note that every such $f:\FM(I)\to \FM(J)$ is compositions of maps of the following two types: \begin{itemize} \item $f$ sends generators of $\FM(I)$ to generators or the unit of $\FM(J)$, i.e. $f$ is induced by a map of pointed sets $I\cup\{*\}\to J\cup\{*\}$; \item $f: \FM(\{1,\ldots,n\})\to \FM(\{1,\ldots,n+1\})$ sending $\ga_i\to \ga_i$ for $i\leq n-1$ and $f(\ga_n)=\ga_{n}\ga_{n+1}$. \end{itemize} Therefore, it is enough to understand \eqref{E: Cf} in these two cases separately.
 Unveiling the construction of \eqref{E: H1 free}, we see that in the first case, it is given by

 and in the second case, it is given by

-Now we can compute the cotangent complex on $\mR_{\Ga,M}$ when $M$ is an affine smooth group scheme over $k$.
+Now we can compute the cotangent complex on $\mR_{\Ga,M}$ when $M$ is an affine smooth group scheme over $\Lambda$.
 Let $\Ad^*$ denote the coadjoint representation of $M$ on the dual of the Lie algebra $\frakm$ of $M$.